cassianobraz/CassianoBraz/README.md

 I'm from Brazil, I'm 26 years old, and I'm a <strong>Full Stack Engineer.</strong>

 <p align="justify">
 What drives me is challenges!
-With experience in React, TypeScript, Vue, Node, Nest, Python and Django, I'm constantly evolving to deliver the best in digital solutions.
+With experience in React, TypeScript, Vue, Node, Nest, Python and Flask, I'm constantly evolving to deliver the best in digital solutions.
 From conception to implementation, I turn ideas into extraordinary products that have a positive impact.
 I'm open to connect, expand my network, and collaborate on revolutionary projects that redefine the digital future.
-Let's create something extraordinary together! #FullStackDeveloper #Innovation #React #Vue #Node #Nest #Python #Django #Networking
+Let's create something extraordinary together! #FullStackDeveloper #Innovation #React #Vue #Node #Nest #Python #Flask #Networking
 </p>

 ## 🛠️ Skills